YoungsukHan/LTR/README.md

-# Development of Machine Learning-based Dispatching Logic for Production Process Optimization
+# Development of Machine Learning-based Dispatching Model for Production Process Optimization

 - Development of an AI-based real-time scheduling engine in the APS (Advanced Planning & Scheduling) and RTD (Real-Time Dispatching) environment of the semiconductor/display industry